Exclusive Audio: In New Memoir, Sen. John McCain Rests His Case

 McCain also makes repeated reference to Putin's attacks on American democracy through the Internet, which he calls Putin's revenge on Hillary Clinton for supporting popular protests against the regime in Russia: "[Putin] would seek revenge ... by ordering his trolls and hackers and subcontractors at WikiLeaks to help defeat her."

-Another foreign policy issue especially salient for McCain regards torture and its use by the U.S. in the war on terror.
-He examines the efforts of Vice President Dick Cheney and others in the administration of President George W. Bush to overcome McCain's opposition to anti-terror tactics he regarded as torture.
+Another foreign policy issue especially salient for McCain regards torture and its use by the U.S. in the war on terrorism.
+He examines the efforts of Vice President Dick Cheney and others in the administration of President George W. Bush to overcome McCain's opposition to anti-terrorism tactics he regarded as torture.
 Drawing on his hellish experiences in Vietnam as a torture victim, McCain explains why torture is likely to produce misleading or faulty intelligence.
 But his real point is that torture betrays the American ideals for which he and countless others have risked or sacrificed their lives.

 At one point, McCain quotes a letter he received from an Army captain who was disturbed at reports of the U.S. using torture on suspected terrorists.
 The captain writes, "I would rather die fighting than give up the smallest part of the idea that is America."
 And McCain adds, "If there is a finer declaration of an American duty and sense of honor, I haven't heard it."